brave-intl/publishers/README.md

 rails "docker:add_referral_balance_to_account[publishers#uuid:967a9919-34f4-4ce6-af36-e3f592a6eab7, 400]" # Adds 400 BAT to youtube#channel:UCOo92t8m-tWKgmw276q7mxw
 ```

-The new balance should be reflected on the dashboard.
+Balances should be reflected in the dashboard.
+When using docker-compose the fixture data should be loaded for all available fixture users.

+For details on how these are generated see: `lib/docker/eyeshade_helper.rb` for core class and methods, `lib/tasks/docker.rb` for loading data if running `publishers` installed locally,  and `lib/tasks/eyeshade.rb` for loading data if you are using docker-compose to develop publishers.

 ### Adding a new type of channel